nat-leo/dirt-io/Working with Soil/working-wth-soil.md

 SSURGO data, especially from the NRCS, is a treasure trove of information about the soils of the United States.
 There's entire manuals on the collection of good data for this project.

-This project contains an example dataset downloaded from the NRCS Web Soil Survey tool.
+This project contains an example dataset downloaded from the NRCS Web Soil Survey tool in the folder `Working with Soil/AZ649`

 Soil Survey Staff, Natural Resources Conservation Service, United States Department of Agriculture.
 Web Soil Survey.
 Available online at the following link: http://websoilsurvey.sc.egov.usda.gov/.
 Accessed [10/19/2025].